 A Pass-the-Hash (PtH) attack is a technique whereby an attacker captures a password hash (as opposed to the password characters) and then simply passes it through for authentication and potentially lateral access to other networked systems.
 The threat actor doesn’t need to decrypt the hash to obtain a plain text password.
 PtH attacks exploit the authentication protocol, as the passwords hash remains static for every session until the password is rotated.
 Attackers commonly obtain hashes by scraping a system’s active memory and other techniques.

-A least privilege security model: Can limit the scope, and mitigate the impact of a PtH attack, by reducing an attackers ability to escalate privileged access and permissions.
+Least Privilege Security Model: Limits the scope and mitigates the impact of a PtH attack by reducing an attackers ability to escalate privileged access and permissions.
 Removing unnecessary admin rights will go a long way to reducing the threat surface for PtH and many other types of attacks.

-Password management solutions: Can rotate passwords frequently (and/or after a known credential compromise) can condense the window of time during which a stolen hash may be valid.
-By automating password rotation to occur after each privileged session, you can completely thwart PtH attacks, and exploits relying on password reuse.
+Password Management Solutions: Rotating passwords frequently (and/or after a known credential compromise) can condense the window of time during which a stolen hash may be valid.
+By automating password rotation to occur after each privileged session, you can completely thwart PtH attacks and exploits relying on password reuse.

-Separation of privileges: meaning separating different types of privileged and non-privileged accounts, can reduce the scope of usage for administrator accounts, and thus, reduce the risk for compromise, as well as the opportunity for lateral movement.
+Separation of Privileges: Separating different types of privileged and non-privileged accounts can reduce the scope of usage for administrator accounts, reducing the risks of compromise and opportunities for lateral movement.